-ID Shop operates as an intersectional liaison between art and public institutions to help homeless and immigrant youths apply for identification (ID) cards issued by the U.S. government.
+ID Shop operates as a liaison between individuals and art and social service institutions not only to help homeless and immigrant youths apply for federally issued IDs but also to intervene in the bureaucratic system with artistic strategies to bring dialogue about the absurdities of neutrality in law.
 Since 2014, ID Shop has offered letters of proof of residency and other legal helps to the youths.
 This service especially aids those struggling with residential problems and gender issues via my collaboration with the Art & Law Program at Fordham University School of Law, More Art, South Asian Women's Creative Collective, the Door, Sylvia Rivera Law Project, and Sylvia’s Place.
 ID Shop seeks to formalize relationships through contracts not only by enabling ID Shop participants to apply for identification cards but also by charting the philosophical misconception of personhood in the U.S. ID law system.
 The purpose of ID Shop is threefold.
 The first is structural: to triangulate relationships between myself (“the Artist”), nonprofits (“the Organization”), participants (“the Participants”), and individual supporters through agreements and waivers.
 The second is philosophical: to justify the postcolonial definition of personhood in the law based on the Arendtian phenomenological conception.
 In Hannah Arendt’s perspective, a legal personality is an artificial mask of law.
 The third is practical: to provide the opportunity for its participants to apply for ID cards by offering letters of proof of residency in cooperation with art institutions.
 In this part, an art institution’s address functions as textual residency: a home address on the participant’s ID cards.
 The art institution’s address serves as the recorded residence of the participants, exposing some of the loopholes of establishing a legal identity in the process, and reimagining how art institutions could interact with local communities.
 ID Shop is thus a performative platform, benefiting members of marginalized ethnic and gender groups.
 It re-examines the practices of hospitality: a performative act of identity; to give comfort or make welcome the stranger or foreigner, the host must act; to resettle displaced people, a host nation must act.